I won’t ever forget this weekend and what it meant to our people.

 Luckily, most of the families had already left to travel home before word of the joint attack on Poland by Germany and Slovakia spread.

-Half of my grandfather’s family, from Jurmala, were on their way back to Latvia, through Poland – they had no idea what was coming.
+Half of my grandfather’s family, many living at that time in Jurmala, were on their way back to Latvia, through Poland – they had no idea what was coming.
 Of those who left on the return trip, only a fraction survived and evaded the Germans and Russians – but their lives back in Latvia took a toll – as things didn’t get any better up there for a long time.

 Most of my grandmother’s family left through the Czech Republic, Southern Germany and into France to go back to the UK (I still don’t know how they made it back – if it was before the end of the war or not or if any of them were in camps as children).

 Only a few of the families who stayed in Slovakia survived.

 On the return trip my grandmother’s family were separated.
 My Great Grandmother and Grandfather, two of her sisters and three of her brothers and some of their children were caught by German troops and sent to so-called “Gypsy” camps.